prjemian/spec2nexus/docs/source/plugin.rst

 ########################

-An extensible plug-in architecture is used to handle the different possible control lines (such as **#F**, **#E**, **#S**, ...) in a SPEC data file.
+An extensible plug-in architecture is used to handle the different possible :index:`!control line` control lines (such as **#F**, **#E**, **#S**, ...) in a SPEC data file.

+A SPEC *control line* provides metadata about the SPEC scan or SPEC data file.

 Plugins can be used to parse or ignore certain control lines in SPEC data files.
 Through this architecture, it is possible to support custom control lines,